premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

-- Happy Path in Use Case Analysis refers to the "path"”" that the user takes to achieve the desired result without encountering any error.
+- Happy Path in Use Case Analysis refers to the "path" that the user takes to achieve the desired result without encountering any error.
 - Happy path test is a well-defined test case using known input, which executes without exception and produces an expected output.

 </blockquote>